Connecting

 • Windows.
 Recent versions of Windows support generating SSH keys.
 Open Windows PowerShell or Command Prompt and run ssh-keygen and follow the prompts.
 On older versions of Windows, you may need to use third-party tools such as PuTTYgen.
 See this tutorial for more information.

 • After completion, two files will have been created: a public key and private key.
 The public key will be uploaded to Orca in the next step.
 The private key is secret, and should not be shared.
+Note: Your SSH key files (both the private key and the public key) should be placed in your ~/.ssh directory before logging in.
+If they are not there, move them using the commands mv <keyname> ~/.ssh/ and mv <keyname>.pub ~/.ssh/, replacing <keyname> with your actual key filenames.

 • For more information, further documentation and tutorials can be found online (AWS, DigitalOcean).